datalad-handbook/book/docs/glossary.rst

    debugging
       Finding and resolving problems within a computer program.
+      To learn about debugging a failed execution of a DataLad command, take a look at the section :ref:`debug`.

    DOI
       A digital object identifier (DOI) is a character string used to permanently identify